stewones/angular-my-modal/README.md

 ## Install for production
 -------------------------
-- install stpa-modal running the following command on terminal
+- install stpa-modal running the following command

 ```shell
 $ bower install stpa-modal --save
 ```

-- **Note:** if you are asked about `Unable to find a suitable version for angular` - answer `angular#1.3.x which is required by stpa-modal`
+- **Note:** if you are asked about `Unable to find a suitable version for angular` - answer `angular#1.3.x which is required by stpa-modal`.
+- **Note:** if you are issued about `github.com connection timed out` just run `git config --global url.https://.insteadOf git://` in terminal.

 - include `stpa-modal.min.js` on your project.
 It should be located at `bower_components/stpa-modal/src`